 Dennis was born near Chicago in the USA.
 However he regards California as his childhood home.
 He with his wife Helen moved to the UK in 1984 in order to do PhD studies in theology at the University of Durham.
 Dennis trained for ministry at Westcott House Cambridge and following his curacy was involved in theological education at the Queen’s Foundation teaching New Testament and serving as Dean and Principal.
 He came to St Albans diocese in 2002 as Ministry Development Officer and Residentiary Canon at the Cathedral and Abbey Church of St Alban.
 [Nationally on behalf of the Church of England he is a Senior Inspector of theological colleges and courses and serves on several Ministry Division committees.
 He remains involved with the St Albans Centre for Christian Studies.]
 Dennis has particular commitment to Ecumenism, adult theological education, and research and writing on the New Testament.
 Leisure includes the seaside, walking, a good film and listening to music (mostly classical).

-The Parish of Harpenden Mothers’ Union (which dates from 1895) normally meets every third Wednesday of the month at 8pm and on every last Thursday of the month at 2.15pm. and is part of a International Christian Charity.
+Parish of Harpenden Mothers’ Union (which dates from 1895) normally meets every last Thursday of the month at 2.15pm. and is part of a International Christian Charity.

 As members of the worldwide Mothers’ Union our principles are founded on the support of marriage and family life and is rooted in prayer.